 100 years later, Kurt Eisner proclaimed the Free State of Bavaria in the night from 7 to 8 November 1918, thus ending the House of Wittelsbach rule.
 “200 years ago, the Kingdom of Bavaria received one of the most liberal constitutions in Europe.
 100 years ago, Kurt Eisner declared the Free State of Bavaria; the kingdom became a republic,” said Minister of State Albert Füracker on the occasion of the commemoration of the unique commemorative medal.

-In 2017, some 279 million federal coins and 312 million foreign coins were minted at the Bavarian Central Mint.
-With 55 employees, the Bavarian Central Mint generated net profit of €3.0 million in 2017, with sales of €16.9 million.
+In 2017, some 279 million federal coins and 312 million foreign coins were minted at the Bavarian State Mint.
+With 55 employees, the Bavarian State Mint generated net profit of €3.0 million in 2017, with sales of €16.9 million.

 Silver content: Ag 999/(ring Ag 999, approx. 19g, core Ag 999 gold-plated, approx. 4g)/Total weight: approx. 25g/Diameter: 40mm/Circulation 1,000 units